The Walt Disney Company (NYSE:DIS) Shares Sold by Private Advisor Group LLC

-Private Advisor Group LLC decreased its stake in The Walt Disney Company (NYSE:DIS – Get Rating) by 1.6% in the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 355,608 shares of the entertainment giant’s stock after selling 5,920 shares during the period.
-Private Advisor Group LLC’s holdings in Walt Disney were worth $33,570,000 at the end of the most recent reporting period.
+Private Advisor Group LLC reduced its position in shares of The Walt Disney Company (NYSE:DIS – Get Rating) by 1.6% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The fund owned 355,608 shares of the entertainment giant’s stock after selling 5,920 shares during the period.
+Private Advisor Group LLC’s holdings in Walt Disney were worth $33,570,000 at the end of the most recent quarter.

-Several other large investors have also modified their holdings of the stock.
-Financial Connections Group Inc. increased its holdings in shares of Walt Disney by 38.7% in the 1st quarter.
-Financial Connections Group Inc. now owns 330 shares of the entertainment giant’s stock valued at $45,000 after purchasing an additional 92 shares in the last quarter.
-Advance Capital Management Inc. increased its holdings in shares of Walt Disney by 2.2% in the 1st quarter.
-Advance Capital Management Inc. now owns 4,284 shares of the entertainment giant’s stock valued at $588,000 after purchasing an additional 92 shares in the last quarter.
-Waterfront Wealth Inc. increased its holdings in shares of Walt Disney by 0.9% in the 4th quarter.
-Waterfront Wealth Inc. now owns 10,890 shares of the entertainment giant’s stock valued at $1,687,000 after purchasing an additional 93 shares in the last quarter.
-Advanced Research Investment Solutions LLC increased its holdings in shares of Walt Disney by 39.1% in the 1st quarter.
-Advanced Research Investment Solutions LLC now owns 331 shares of the entertainment giant’s stock valued at $45,000 after purchasing an additional 93 shares in the last quarter.
-Finally, Main Street Financial Solutions LLC increased its holdings in shares of Walt Disney by 0.8% in the 1st quarter.
-Main Street Financial Solutions LLC now owns 11,507 shares of the entertainment giant’s stock valued at $1,578,000 after purchasing an additional 94 shares in the last quarter.
-Institutional investors and hedge funds own 61.37% of the company’s stock.
+Other hedge funds also recently modified their holdings of the company.
+Clear Perspectives Financial Planning LLC lifted its holdings in shares of Walt Disney by 126.3% during the 1st quarter.
+Clear Perspectives Financial Planning LLC now owns 181 shares of the entertainment giant’s stock worth $25,000 after acquiring an additional 101 shares during the period.
+Roble Belko & Company Inc lifted its holdings in shares of Walt Disney by 96.2% during the 1st quarter.
+Roble Belko & Company Inc now owns 206 shares of the entertainment giant’s stock worth $28,000 after acquiring an additional 101 shares during the period.
+Worth Asset Management LLC purchased a new position in shares of Walt Disney during the 1st quarter worth about $29,000.
+Rational Advisors LLC lifted its holdings in shares of Walt Disney by 74.1% during the 1st quarter.
+Rational Advisors LLC now owns 242 shares of the entertainment giant’s stock worth $33,000 after acquiring an additional 103 shares during the period.
+Finally, MBM Wealth Consultants LLC lifted its holdings in shares of Walt Disney by 94.7% during the 4th quarter.
+MBM Wealth Consultants LLC now owns 220 shares of the entertainment giant’s stock worth $34,000 after acquiring an additional 107 shares during the period.
+61.37% of the stock is owned by institutional investors and hedge funds.

 Insider Transactions at Walt Disney

-In related news, EVP Brent Woodford sold 3,000 shares of the firm’s stock in a transaction that occurred on Friday, August 12th.
-The shares were sold at an average price of $119.03, for a total value of $357,090.00.
-Following the transaction, the executive vice president now owns 28,624 shares in the company, valued at $3,407,114.72.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Insiders own 0.10% of the company’s stock.
+In other news, EVP Brent Woodford sold 3,000 shares of the firm’s stock in a transaction that occurred on Friday, August 12th.
+The shares were sold at an average price of $119.03, for a total transaction of $357,090.00.
+Following the completion of the sale, the executive vice president now owns 28,624 shares of the company’s stock, valued at $3,407,114.72.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Corporate insiders own 0.10% of the company’s stock.

 Walt Disney Trading Down 2.2 %

-Walt Disney (NYSE:DIS – Get Rating) last announced its quarterly earnings data on Wednesday, August 10th.
-The entertainment giant reported $1.09 earnings per share for the quarter, topping the consensus estimate of $0.99 by $0.10.
-The business had revenue of $21.50 billion for the quarter, compared to analyst estimates of $21.01 billion.
+Walt Disney (NYSE:DIS – Get Rating) last released its quarterly earnings results on Wednesday, August 10th.
+The entertainment giant reported $1.09 earnings per share for the quarter, topping analysts’ consensus estimates of $0.99 by $0.10.
 Walt Disney had a net margin of 3.87% and a return on equity of 7.20%.
-The company’s revenue was up 26.5% on a year-over-year basis.
-During the same period in the prior year, the firm posted $0.80 EPS.
-As a group, equities analysts forecast that The Walt Disney Company will post 3.85 EPS for the current year.
+The business had revenue of $21.50 billion during the quarter, compared to the consensus estimate of $21.01 billion.
+During the same quarter last year, the company earned $0.80 earnings per share.
+The business’s quarterly revenue was up 26.5% compared to the same quarter last year.
+Analysts expect that The Walt Disney Company will post 3.85 EPS for the current fiscal year.

 About Walt Disney